 The Mountain Hermitage will gratefully receive donations to our scholarship fund to enable those in financial need to attend this retreat.
 Donations are tax-deductible and should be marked ‘Scholarship Fund’.

 DANA, an ancient Pali word meaning generosity, giving, or gift, is central to the 2,600-year-old tradition of Buddhism.
-The teachings of the Buddha have been offered freely since the time of the Buddha.
-There was and is no way to put a price on the teachings of the truth – they are valuable beyond any fee one could set.
+The teachings of the Buddha are held to be beyond any price and have been offered freely since the time of the Buddha.
+This retreat is offered in that same spirit.

 USE OF FEES

 Your fees for the retreat will be used to pay for: rental of Blue Sky Retreat Center and attached expenses; other general retreat expenses; a retreat cook; a small stipend for the retreat manager; a small parsonage to the teacher to help cover ongoing home expenses for the duration of the retreat; and teacher transportation.

 The deposit will not be banked until your registration is confirmed and will be applied to the total fee for those accepted to attend.
 The deposit will be returned in full to those not accepted, or to those who are on a waiting list at the time that the retreat begins.